English language: Spread of Modern English

 By the late 18th century, the British Empire had spread English through its colonies and geopolitical dominance.
 Commerce, science and technology, diplomacy, art, and formal education all contributed to English becoming the first truly global language.
 English also facilitated worldwide international communication.
-England continued to form new colonies, and these later developed their own norms for speech and writing.
-English was adopted in parts of North America, parts of Africa, Australasia, and many other regions.
-When they obtained political independence, some of the newly independent nations that had multiple indigenous languages opted to continue using English as the official language to avoid the political and other difficulties inherent in promoting any one indigenous language above the others.
+English was adopted in parts of North America, parts of Africa, Oceania, and many other regions.
+When they obtained political independence, some of the newly independent states that had multiple indigenous languages opted to continue using English as the official language to avoid the political and other difficulties inherent in promoting any one indigenous language above the others.
 In the 20th century the growing economic and cultural influence of the United States and its status as a superpower following the Second World War has, along with worldwide broadcasting in English by the BBC and other broadcasters, caused the language to spread across the planet much faster.
 In the 21st century, English is more widely spoken and written than any language has ever been.

 As Modern English developed, explicit norms for standard usage were published, and spread through official media such as public education and state-sponsored publications.
-In 1755 Samuel Johnson published his A Dictionary of the English Language, which introduced standard spellings of words and usage norms.
+In 1755, Samuel Johnson published his Dictionary of the English Language, which introduced standard spellings of words and usage norms.
 In 1828, Noah Webster published the American Dictionary of the English language to try to establish a norm for speaking and writing American English that was independent of the British standard.
 Within Britain, non-standard or lower class dialect features were increasingly stigmatised, leading to the quick spread of the prestige varieties among the middle classes.

-In modern English, the loss of grammatical case is almost complete (it is now only found in pronouns, such as he and him, she and her, who and whom), and SVO word order is mostly fixed.
+In modern English, the loss of grammatical case is almost complete (it is now found only in pronouns, such as he and him, she and her, who and whom), and subject–verb–object word order is mostly fixed.
 Some changes, such as the use of do-support, have become universalised.
-(Earlier English did not use the word "do" as a general auxiliary as Modern English does; at first it was only used in question constructions, and even then was not obligatory.
+(Earlier English did not use the word do as a general auxiliary as Modern English does; at first it was only used in question constructions, and even then was not obligatory.
 Now, do-support with the verb have is becoming increasingly standardised.)
-The use of progressive forms in -ing, appears to be spreading to new constructions, and forms such as had been being built are becoming more common.
+The use of progressive forms in -ing, appears to be spreading to new constructions, and forms such as "had been being built" are becoming more common.
 Regularisation of irregular forms also slowly continues (e.g. dreamed instead of dreamt), and analytical alternatives to inflectional forms are becoming more common (e.g. more polite instead of politer).
-British English is also undergoing change under the influence of American English, fuelled by the strong presence of American English in the media and the prestige associated with the US as a world power.
+British English is also undergoing change under the influence of American English, fuelled by the strong presence of American English in the media.